 Applies to these roles: Author, Reporter, Admin

 Add more lean-forward moments to your Rise courses with scenario blocks.
-Easily create branched scenarios with Content Library characters.
+Easily create branched scenarios with stock characters.
 Just add dialogue, responses, and feedback to create your scenario.

 Here’s how it works.

 - Insert a Scenario Block